 In respect of this and at a local Telford & Wrekin Council level, the school will require behaviour and attendance leads to refer to and use the established protocol document of notification to the Local Authority, filling out the appropriate paperwork, "Policies and Procedures for Identifying Children Not Receiving Education (CNRE) and Children Missing Education (CME)" Telford & Wrekin Council (September 2016).
 This document has a further two supplementary elements that will be complied with and adhered to "Modified Timetable Protocol" Telford & Wrekin (September 2016) and "Children Out of School Protocol" Telford & Wrekin Council (September 2016).

 Children That Have Gone Missing

-Where students have gone missing, the "Missing Children Process" January 2014 will be followed.
+Where students have gone missing and not in the manner above we will follow the "Local Missing Children Process" January 2016.